Characters: Super Mario Bros: Bowser and his Baddies

 "Welcome!!!
 Yoshi, if you would be so kind, please HAND OVER THE BABY!"

-Leader of the robed Magikoopas, the turtle wizard Kamek has been serving Bowser since the Koopa King's infancy and is one of his most trusted minions.
+An evil Magikoopa, the turtle wizard Kamek has been serving Bowser since the Koopa King's infancy and is one of his most trusted minions.
 He flies around on his broomstick bringing woe to Mario and his pals, but usually prefers to sic giant monsters on our heroes instead of tangling with them head-on.
 Slightly confusingly, all Magikoopas are called Kameks in Japan and France.
-After Kamek became a completely unique character independent from normal Magikoopas, he became known as "Fang" in Japan to make him stand out from the generic mooks.

 Tropes associated with Kamek: